-Section 1-95.
+- 1 funds, moneys, or other funds belonging to them or within their - 2 control in any bonds issued under this Act.
+However, nothing in - 3 this Section shall be construed as relieving any person, firm, - 4 or corporation from any duty of exercising reasonable care in - 5 selecting securities for purchase or investment. - 6 Section 1-95.
 Tax exemption.
-The Authority and all of its operations and property used for public purposes shall be exempt from all taxation of any kind imposed by the State of Illinois or any political subdivision, school district, municipal corporation, or unit of local government of the State of Illinois.
-However, nothing in this Act prohibits the imposition of any other taxes where such imposition is not prohibited by Section 21 of the Illinois Gambling Act.

-- 21 Section 1-105.
-Budgets and reporting. - 22 (a) The Board shall annually adopt a budget for each fiscal 23 year.
-The budget may be modified from time to time in the same 24 manner and upon the same vote as it may be adopted.
-The budget
+The Authority and all of its - 7 operations and property used for public purposes shall be - 8 exempt from all taxation of any kind imposed by the State of - 9 Illinois or any political subdivision, school district, - 10 municipal corporation, or unit of local government of the State - of Illinois.
+However, nothing in this Act prohibits the - 12 imposition of any other taxes where such imposition is not - prohibited by Section 21 of the Illinois Gambling Act. - 14 Section 1-105.
+Budgets and reporting. - 15 (a) The Board shall annually adopt a budget for each fiscal - 16 year.
+The budget may be modified from time to time in the same - 17 manner and upon the same vote as it may be adopted.
+The budget - 18 shall include the Authority's available funds and estimated - 19 revenues and shall provide for payment of its obligations and - 20 estimated expenditures for the fiscal year, including, without - 21 limitation, expenditures for administration, operation, - 22 maintenance and repairs, debt service, and deposits into - 23 reserve and other funds and capital projects. - 24 (b) The Board shall annually cause the finances of the